 Results: Both models yield significant results for an association between serum LDL and instantaneous risk of death.
 However, as shown in the figure above the categorical dummy variable fit does not accurately predict the hazard ratios for values within the categories.
 In almost all cases the dummy fit over or underestimates the hazard ratio.
 As is shown in the figure above the continuous fit is much smoother and is a better reflection of the overall trend in the data.

+Did not mention including linear term (-1)

+Did not mention about the test that regression coefficients for the dummy variables were 0 (-1) Did not mention what kind of test you use (-1) Wrong p-value (-1) Wrong conclusion (-1)

+Total: 0

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.